 top of page

-Picasso was a prolific artist, painting more than 50,000 artworks in his lifetime.
+Picasso was an incredibly prolific artist, painting more than 50,000 artworks in his lifetime.

-His work was heavily influenced by his relationship with women.
+Much of his creativity was fuelled by his complex relationship with women.

-The Muse is typical of a series of works he created in the 1930s during his affair with a young woman named Marie-Therese Walter.
+The Muse is typical of a series of paintings Picasso produced in the 1930s, inspired by his relationship with a young woman named Marie-Therese Walter.

 Picasso bumped into Marie-Therese in the streets of Paris.

-Picasso and Marie-Therese began a secrete relationship which led to a flourish of artistic creativity.
+Picasso and Marie-Therese began a secrete relationship which sparked a surge of artistic creativity.

 Picasso painted endless portraits of her.

-They are bold, creative, cheerful, full of sun and happiness - and deeply erotic.
+They are all bold, creative, cheerful, full of sun and happiness - and deeply erotic.

 Picasso was an infamous womaniser.